 At For Kid’s Sake Early Learning Center, you will find:

-- Teachers using rhythm, rhyme, and song throughout the day to promote phonemic awareness, or the recognition of discrete sounds that form words.
+- Teachers use rhythm, rhyme, and song throughout the day to promote phonemic awareness, or the recognition of discrete sounds that form words.

-- Our Back Pack Lending Library Program that helps parents extend literature play with children at home.
+- Our Back Pack Lending Library Program helps parents extend literature play with children at home.

 How Children Learn to Read

 - At around 1 year, they learn that objects can represent objects: a hairbrush can serve as a microphone, for example.